RoboJackets/robocup-software/doc/contributing.md

 test you will hand in.

 Our master branch can be found [here](https://github.com/RoboJackets/robocup-software).
-The code in master is always neat and untouched.
+The code in latest master is always neat and untouched.
 It can always compile.
 When you first clone our codebase from git to view the simulator and soccer, you are using the code in master.
 It is in all respects, the master copy from which all other contributions are derived.
 Even if you are eventually given permission to